 St. James’s Piccadilly dates from 1684, and was the last London church to be designed by Christopher Wren.
 It was badly damaged during the Blitz, and renovated by Sir Albert Richardson.

-If you enjoy this then try: Burlington Arcade (you can walk it in less than 2 mins); Piccadilly (you can walk there in less than 1 min); Piccadilly Circus (you can walk it in 7 mins) and Royal Academy of Arts (you can walk it in less than 3 mins).
+If you enjoy this then try: Burlington Arcade (you can walk it in less than 2 mins); Piccadilly (you can walk there in less than 1 min); Piccadilly Circus (you can walk it in 7 mins); Regent Street (you can walk it in 6 mins) and Royal Academy of Arts (you can walk it in less than 3 mins).